 - Spend time with disciples.
 Get to know them.
-Show compassion for what is happening in every part of their lives and learn how they have grown in their life with Jesus Christ. - Pray frequently for disciples.
-Jesus spent many nights in prayer.
-Also, Paul recorded many of his own prayers in the New Testament.
-Pray and ask the Holy Spirit to help the disciples you know to understand more about God and Jesus Christ. - Help disciples focus on knowing God more completely.
-Help them understand more about God and also see what God is doing in every aspect of life.
+Show compassion for what is happening in every part of their lives and learn what they are experiencing. - Pray frequently for disciples.
+God is the most important teacher for every person.
+Prayer opens the door for God to work more effectively in people's lives.
+Jesus prayed for people and Paul prayed for people.
+Many of Paul's prayers are recorded in the New Testament.
+Learn to follow Jesus's example and Paul's example in praying for people. - Help disciples focus on knowing God more completely.
+Help them understand more about God and what he is doing in every aspect of life.
 (Book 1) - Help disciples know how to live by God's Word in daily life.
-Ask God to give you wisdom about which things in God's Word would be most helpful for them at the present time of their lives.
-When you know the content of the three Basic Training Manuals, the manuals will help you know which places in God's Word will be helpful for the disciple.
+God is always working every day and in every circumstance to help us know him and live life with him.
+Book 2 is a tool to help us know which parts of the Bible will be helpful in each experience we have in life.
+As you become familiar with the content of Book 2, it will help you know which places in God's Word will be helpful for you and your friends.
 You don't need to go through the material in the same order that it is written.
-Book 2 is especially helpful for disciples to make progress in character and habits for the rest of their lives.
-You can pray and decide which things will be helpful for the disciple according to the experiences they are going through. - Have many personal discussions with each disciple.
-Discuss things they are learning about God.
-Learn about their progress in living life with Jesus Christ.
-If possible, include one or two other disciples in the discussions so everyone can learn from each other.
+Book 2 is especially helpful for a disciple to make progress in character and habits for the rest of his life.
+You can pray and decide which things will be helpful for the disciple according to the experiences they are going through.